jiaxingzhang/subtitleTools/README.md

 You need to make sure the video is accessible, either by specific permission or public if there's no safety concern.
 You should be able to get a `uri` of the video, such as `gs://xyz/Q1_1.mp4`

+You can also use `gsutil cp` command.
+See here: https://cloud.google.com/storage/docs/gsutil/commands/cp

 ### One shot command

 ```bash